phillipoertel/all_tweets_must_die/README.markdown

 # Introduction

-This library kills twitter messages of a given user once they are older than a certain age.

-The default `TweetHandler` will delete all tweets older than 12 hours, which can be modified by adding a hashtag like `#keep24h` (keeps it 24 hours) or just `#keep` (doesn't delete tweet at all) to the tweet.
+This library deletes your tweets after some time.
+The default ist 12 hours, but you can chance this by adding a hashtag like `#keep24h` (keeps it 24 hours) to your tweet.
+Just adding `#keep` will keep the tweet forever.

-The library also lets you write custom `TweetHandlers`, so it you can do whatever you want with the tweets on your timeline.
-Examples: automatically blogging all your tweets tagged with `#blog`, doing something else with the hashtag `#quote`, and so on.
+There are some beginnings of other `TweetHandlers` in the code.
+The ideas is that you write a simple Ruby class that will be applied to tweet on your timeline.
+Some examples are: automatically blogging all your tweets tagged with `#blog`, doing something else with the hashtag `#quote`, and so on.
 See  `dsl/handlers.rb` for how this works.

 Then use `rake run:dsl` to execute the handlers on your timeline.
+Of course this needs to be done periodically

 # Warning

-* I'm happy if you find this code useful, this is a private project though and it changes regularly.
-Use at your own risk.
+* I wrote this for myself and it isn't really built to run in different environments of preferences.
+See also: opinionated software :-) Use at your own risk.
+Hack it as you like.
 * Only 20 tweets are loaded from your timeline (this is the twitter API default).
 Until I add a setter, this can be hacked in `Runner#fetch_tweets`.
 * When running periodically, it does not remember which tweets were already processed.
 So tweets will be processed again in the next run, if if you don't delete tweets after processing.